Climb Aboard - a special exhibition in the Viking Ship Hall

 The exhibition takes you to the open sea where the weather changes from calm breeze to storms, thunder and high seas while the day changes from clear and bright morning to the darkest night.

-Climb Aboard, the new exhibition at the Viking Ship Museum, is a story of voyaging across open sea.
+Climb Aboard, the special exhibition at the Viking Ship Hall, is a story of voyaging across open sea.
 All that you see, hear, feel and sense with and within your body, while the day goes from clear, bright morning to an all-encompassing darkness.
 Changes in weather from blinding sunshine and a calm breeze, to storms, thunder and high seas.
 How the atmosphere shifts from boredom-induced stupor to one of dramatic energy.

 A cinematic projection of a distant horizon brings the walls around ships and sail to life and follows the hulls rhythm in the waves.
 Light from 30 LED lamps creates a vault of changing colours above the room and beams of light meets in a floating night sky.
 Authentic recordings from Sea Stallion and Ottar’s voyages is composed into a soundscape of creaking masts, the noise of the wind, the skipper’s commands and waves beating against the ship’s sides.